About Leesburg

-Leesburg is a city in Camp County, Texas.
+Leesburg is an unincorporated community in Camp County, Texas.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Jail & Inmate Records